 Many companies prefer palletizing freight for delivery as it’s cheaper and there are fewer chances of load damage.
 This safety comes about because the pallet is handled by forklift trucks rather than being thrown from one person to another.
+Understanding what they are and why they're needed can help streamline the logistics process and reduce the risk of costly transportation mishaps.

 For your pallet to arrive at your designated destination safely, you must properly wrap it.
 How do you do it?
 Here is a guide to follow: